* Oil prices bounce off multi-month lows

 Economic data on Thursday showed jobless claims for last week increased by 3,000 to 241,000, but remain at levels consistent with a tight labor market.

-Accenture fell 3.9 percent after the consulting and outsourcing services provider trimmed its annual revenue forecast.
+Among stocks, Accenture was off 3.9 percent after the consulting and outsourcing services provider trimmed its annual revenue forecast.